VoiceHubs

 Most roadmap reviews collapse the two phases into one and pay the tax forever.
 Forty-five minutes scheduled, fifteen of them gone before the conversation that justified the meeting can begin.

-By Tuesday at 10am, the synthesized overview sat in the calendar invite.
-The four themes that emerged, the strongest urgency signals, the recommendation.
+By Thursday at 10am, the overview was sitting in the calendar invite: the strongest urgency signals, two paths surfaced from the discussion (workflow-first vs. stability-first, one recommended with a 62% match), and a five-phase guided agenda for the meeting itself.
 Everyone had read it before walking in.

 The first sentence of the meeting was not "okay, who wants to recap."
 It was: "Let's talk about the workflow automation versus integration layer trade-off."
-Twenty-five minutes of actual decision, not forty-five minutes of half-meeting.
+Twenty minutes of actual decision on the clock instead of a full hour of half-meeting, with sign-off on the recommended direction landing in the calendar event on the way out.

 The fix isn't a shorter meeting.
 The roadmap review still happens.
-It just starts at minute one of the actual work, not minute fifteen.
+It just opens on minute one of the actual work, not minute fifteen, and ends when the decision is signed, not when the hour block runs out.

 If your next roadmap review is on the calendar, the test is simple: what would change if every contributor had already weighed in, in writing, before the call?
 If the answer is "we'd open with the real disagreement on the table," that's the meeting you should be running.